apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 }
 ```

-This will tell Druid to
+Druid selects the pod templates as follows:
-1. Use `podSpecWithHighMemRequests.yaml` when the tags in the task context contains a tag with the key `userProvidedTag` that has the value
+1. Use `podSpecWithHighMemRequests.yaml` when both of the following conditions are met:
+   1. The task context contains a tag with the key `userProvidedTag` that has the value `tag1` or `tag2`.
-either `tag1` or `tag2` AND the dataSource is `wikipedia`.
+   2. The task targets the `wikipedia` datasource.
-2. Use `podSpecWithLowCpuRequests.yaml` when the task type is `index_kafka`
+2. Use `podSpecWithLowCpuRequests.yaml` when the task type is `index_kafka`.
 3. Use the `basePodSpec.yaml` for all other tasks.

-In this example, if there is an `index_kafka` task on the dataSource `wikipedia` with the tag `userProvidedTag: tag1`,
+In this example, if there is an `index_kafka` task for the `wikipedia` datasource with the tag `userProvidedTag: tag1`,
-the podTemplate `podSpecWithHighMemRequests.yaml` will be selected.
+Druid selects the pod template `podSpecWithHighMemRequests.yaml`.

 ### Properties
 |Property| Possible Values | Description                                                                                                                                                                                                                                      |Default|required|